Cricketers With the Most Run Outs in International CricketÂ

-Most Run-outs in All formats: Run outs are one of the most frustrating yet thrilling parts of the game of cricket.
-A batsman being run out often ends a promising partnership or innings, swinging the momentum of the match.
-While some run outs are due to brilliant fielding efforts, many are also caused by miscommunication or poor judgement between batters.
+Most Run-outs in All formats: Run outs are one of the most exciting and frustrating moments in cricket.
+They often bring an end to a strong partnership or innings, changing the flow of the match.
+While some run outs happen because of excellent fielding, many result from miscommunication or poor decisions between the batters.

 Some legendary cricketers have suffered an inordinate number of run out dismissals over the course of their careers.
 Let’s take a look at list of batsmen with the most number of run-outs in international cricket across formats.

-Marvan Atapattu former Sri Lankan opener holds the record of most runs out in ODI cricket more than any other batsman in ODI cricket, with 41 run outs in his 268-match career.
+Marvan Atapattu, the former Sri Lankan opener, holds the record for the most run outs in ODI cricket, with 41 in his 268-match career.

-Despite his defensive batting style, Atapattu was often involved in mix-ups and run outs while batting at the top of the order.
-His excellent partnership with Sanath Jayasuriya frequently pushed Jayasuriya to take risky singles, and Atapattu’s inability to respond in time led to his high tally of run outs.
+Despite his defensive style, Atapattu often found himself in mix-ups at the top of the order.
+His partnership with Sanath Jayasuriya, known for pushing risky singles, frequently led to miscommunication, contributing to his high number of run outs.

-Legendary former Australian captain Ricky Ponting tops the list of most run outs in Test cricket with 15 dismissals.
-Ponting is one of the greatest batters in Test history, scoring over 13,000 runs at an average of 51.85 over 168 matches.
-However, the aggressive batter suffered 15 surprising run out dismissals in the longest format.
+Former Australian captain Ricky Ponting holds the record for the most run outs in Test cricket, with 15 dismissals.
+Despite being one of the greatest Test batsmen, with over 13,000 runs at an average of 51.85 in 168 matches, Ponting’s aggressive style led to these unexpected run outs.

-Former Pakistani captain Inzamam-ul-Haq is infamously known for his sluggish running between the wickets resulting in 46 international run outs.
-Inzamam scored over 20,000 international runs thanks to his world-class batting abilities.
-However, his running speed and judgement were often criticized.
+Former Pakistani captain Inzamam-ul-Haq is well-known for his struggles with running between the wickets, leading to 46 international run outs.
+Despite scoring over 20,000 runs with his exceptional batting, his slow running and poor judgement were often criticized.

 Batsmen with Most Run-Outs in International Cricket